sindresorhus/cli-truncate/readme.md

 //=> 'uni…ns'
 ```

-##### ellipsis
+##### truncationCharacter

 Type: `string`\
 Default: `…`

-Use a different character instead of an ellipsis at the breaking point.
-You can also remove the ellipsis entirely.
+Use a different character instead of an truncationCharacter at the breaking point.
+You can also remove the truncationCharacter entirely.

 ```js
 import cliTruncate from 'cli-truncate';